GitBruno/docxicml/README.md

 Rationale
 ---------

-Word (The elephant in the room) is still the most used text editing tool in use. docxcavate makes it easy to port DOCX documents via HTML to Textile and ICML.
+Word is still the most used text editing tool in use. docxcavate makes it easy to port DOCX documents to InDesign (ICML).

 The reason for this tool is threefold: